 My Music.
 My Story. is one of Classical Music Indy’s initiatives to feature music, musicians, and music lovers in a fun way.
 We spoke with 19 year-old, jazz saxophonist Bryan Thompson, who grew up on Indianapolis’ west side, attended Broad Ripple Magnet High School for Performing Arts and is currently attending Indiana University.

 My Music.
 My Story. is one of Classical Music Indy’s initiatives to feature music, musicians, and music lovers in a fun way.
-This week we talk to Anne Maschmeyer, Beautification Director with Downtown Indy, Inc. She shares about her career and how music influences her life and work as a proponent of improving quality of life in Indianapolis.
+This week we spoke with Marianne Chalmers-Talkovski, a licensed acupuncturist, about the importance of music in her life and in her work.